 Toronto’s waterfront, which faces Lake Ontario, may be the city’s newest showcase, but the area’s origins go back to more than a century.
 According to Christopher Glaisek, Vice-President of Planning and Design at Waterfront Toronto – an organisation set up by the city to oversee, lead and implement the waterfront’s renewal - the city’s shoreline once formed the largest marsh on North America’s five Great Lakes.
 “In the early 20th century, Toronto had big ambitions to become a huge industrial port, so they did a tremendous amount of landfilling,” he explained.
 The marsh was filled in but industry failed to take off, and Toronto was left with some 800 hectares of lakeside land that was little used and neglected.

 Cue the Olympics bid.
 If its bid to host the 2008 Games had been successful, Toronto had intended use the waterfront as an athletes’ village to host the visiting Olympics teams.
-But after it lost the bid to Beijing, the city decided to press ahead with plans to revitalise the waterfront.
+Despite its loss of the bid, the city decided to press ahead with plans to revitalise the waterfront.
 To this end, a new public master planning agency, Waterfront Toronto, was established with the mandate of turning the former port lands into an attractive and sustainable area for mixed-use communities with ample parks and public spaces.

 Transforming Toronto’s waterfront has proven to be a monumental task.
 For one, the very foundations of the area had to be first secured.
 Glaisek explained that a massive clean-up was needed as the landfill had consisted of dirty and contaminated soil.
 Extensive piling was also required to reach the bedrock beneath the landfill before further building could be done.
 “That part of the waterfront is also in a flood zone,” added Glaisek, “so the Don River (which flows through the old port lands) needed to be flood-protected, otherwise these lands will end up underwater in a big storm.”